shreyassks/Text-Similarity-App-GKE/README.md

 **Steps to be follwed for Kubernetes Deployment in GCP**

+The two main steps for deployment are

+1. Create Docker Image of your github repo and tag it to the Google Container Registry (gcr)
+2. Deploy the Docker Image present in the container repo to Kubernetes Cluster

+Below are the detailed steps to be followed

 **A) Create the Docker Image and tag it to the google container registry gcr.io**

 1. To ignore the cache files while creating Docker Image create a .dockerignore file and put the below text in it